bluemodus/KenticoCommunity.ContinuousIntegration/README.md

 ```

 ## License
-This project uses a standard MIT license which can be found here.
+This project uses a standard MIT license which can be found [here]([here](https://github.com/bluemodus/KenticoCommunity.ContinuousIntegration/blob/main/LICENSE)

 ## Contribution
 Contributions are welcome.
 Feel free to submit pull requests to the repo.